Tominous/typicalbot/CONTRIBUTING.md

 ## Pull requests

-- At the moment we are not accept pull requests containing new features.
+- At the moment we are not accepting pull requests containing new features.
 - Pull requests that do not solve an existing issue are essentially unprioritized.

 ## License